-DSTM2 provides a library-level implementation of an object-based software transactional memory for Java [10].
+DSTM2 provides a library-level implementation of an objectbased software transactional memory for Java [9].
 It is designed to support multiple contention managers.
 However, it can be difficult to understand the behavior of contention managers using DSTM2 and researchers can't compare radically different implementation strategies.
 TL2 is a lock-based software transactional memory that acquires lock at commit-time [6].
 It uses a global clock to ensure that transactions read a consistent snapshot of memory.
 TL2 should be roughly approximated by the LAZY or FAST simulations, however TL2 can abort transactions without any conflicts due to the details of its use of a global clock.
+Other researchers have found that lazy validation serves as a form of contention management [15].